cloe-lang/doc/guide/functions.md

 # Functions

-Functions are merely converters of data and probably combined to create more complex and useful ones.
-In other words, they are mappings of data; given arguments, they calculate results.
+Functions are merely converters of data; given arguments, they calculate results.
+They can be combined to create more complex ones and may also have side effects.
 For the reason that functions are the most fundamental part in Cloe, this page illustrates how to call and define them in detail.

 ## Calling functions

-Functions are called with arguments and compute their results depending on their values.
+Functions are called with arguments and compute their results depending on their actual values.
-Besides, function calls are expressions which represent their results.
+Because function calls are expressions which represent their results, they are placed anywhere expressions are allowed like other functions' arguments and `let` statements' bodies.

 ### Arguments

-There are 2 kinds of arguments: required and optional arguments.
+There are 2 kinds of arguments: required and optional ones.

 #### Required arguments

-Required arguments are arguments which fill required parameters of called functions.
+Required arguments are ones which fill required parameters of called functions.
-They are passed to functions and consumed from left to right with consideration of their orders.
-Lists can be expanded into required arguments preceded by `..` markers.
+Lists can be expanded into multiple required arguments preceded by `..` markers.

 ```cloe
 (someFunction x y)